editnori/PythonMetaMap/README.md

 Leave the variable in your shell profile (e.g., `.bashrc`) to make subsequent `pymm-cli install` calls idempotent and offline-friendly.

-## 2025 Update – server-less batch, background mode, live dashboard
+## 2025 Update – Server-less batch, background mode, live dashboard

-* **Server-less by default:** the controller no longer tries to start MetaMap's Tagger/WSD/mmserver20.
+* **Server-less by default:** The controller no longer tries to start MetaMap's Tagger/WSD/mmserver20.
 Your jobs run fine without Java services; starting them manually is optional.
-* **Background batch launch:** when you choose "Run MetaMap Batch Processing" in the interactive menu, the job is now started in a detached process (`nohup` / Windows-detached).
+* **Background batch launch:** When you choose "Run MetaMap Batch Processing" in the interactive menu, the job is started in a detached process.
 You can safely close the terminal; PID is written to `.mimic_pid` and logs stream to `<output_dir>/mimic_controller.log`.
-* **Live Monitor Dashboard:** interactive menu option 3 opens a real-time dashboard that refreshes every two seconds, showing CPU/RAM, progress, and active workers.
+* **Live Monitor Dashboard:** Interactive menu option 3 opens a real-time dashboard that refreshes every two seconds, showing CPU/RAM, progress, and active workers.
-* **Better logging:** each batch automatically creates/attaches a file handler so you can `tail -f` the log while the job is running.
+* **Better logging:** Each batch automatically creates/attaches a file handler so you can `tail -f` the log while the job is running.
+* **Failed files handling:** Problematic files are moved to a special directory for easy retry with increased timeouts.
+* **File inspection:** Detailed file analysis and viewing capabilities for both input and output files.

 These improvements mean you can kick off a long run, shut your laptop lid, and come back later—all from pure Python.

 ## Architecture – Python Wrapper vs. Java API

 Below is a **side-by-side** view of the two batch pipelines that ship with this repository.
 Both reach the same goal (map free-text to UMLS CUIs) but they differ in *where* the heavy-lifting happens and *what* is returned to the caller.

 ```text
             ┌────────────────────┐                         ┌────────────────────┐